IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_volume_attachment.rst

     Instance id

-  snapshot (False, str, None)
-    The snapshot of the volume to be attached

   profile (False, str, None)
     The  globally unique name for the volume profile to use for this volume.

+  capacity (False, int, None)
+    The capacity of the volume in gigabytes.
+The specified minimum and maximum capacity values for creating or updating volumes may expand in the future.

   instance (True, str, None)
     (Required for new resource) Instance id

-  iops (False, int, None)
-    The maximum I/O operations per second (IOPS) for the volume.

   volume_name (False, str, None)
     The unique user-defined name for this volume

+  snapshot (False, str, None)
+    The snapshot of the volume to be attached

+  delete_volume_on_instance_delete (False, bool, None)
+    If set to true, when deleting the instance the volume will also be deleted.

   id (False, str, None)